cryptable/facial-recognition/install.md

 sudo vi /etc/mosquitto/mosquitto.conf
 ```

-Add the followin to the configuration file:
+Add the following to the configuration file:

 ```
 listener 1883 0.0.0.0